Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Comparison with Incremental Nonlinear Dynamic Inversion

-If ${y^{(r)}}$ is chosen as virtual control $\nu$ and $u$ is chosen as the control signal $u_c$, the following relation is obtained:
+If ${\boldsymbol{y}^{(r)}}$ is chosen as virtual control $\boldsymbol{\nu}$ and $\boldsymbol{u}$ is chosen as the control signal $\boldsymbol{u_c}$, the following relation is obtained:

 It is assumed that the higher order terms can be neglected.
-The control law is obtained by solving \eqref{eq_nu_relation_siso_INDI} for $u_c$:
+The control law is obtained by solving Eq. \eqref{eq_nu_relation_siso_INDI} for $\boldsymbol{u_c}$:

-The term $F_x(x-x_0)$ is usually neglected, with several different arguments involving the bandwidth of the actuator and a sufficiently small sample time \cite{sieberling2010robust,Tal2019}, leading to the following control law:
+The term $\boldsymbol{F_x}(\boldsymbol{x}-\boldsymbol{x}_0)$ is usually neglected, with several different arguments involving the bandwidth of the actuator and a sufficiently small sample time \cite{sieberling2010robust,Tal2019}, leading to the following control law:

-If the term $F_x(x-x_0)$, or some approximation of this is sought to be included, it is not clear how $\Delta x $ in Equation \eqref{eq:indi_with_dx} should be chosen. \citet{Wang2019} proposed to use $\Delta x = \dot{x}_0 \Delta t$ with $\Delta t$ chosen as the sample rate.
-However, because the actuator command will not be instantaneously reached, due to the actuator dynamics, the $F_x(x-x_0)$ term in the $y^{(r)}$ dynamics of Equation \eqref{eq:taylor_exp} will not be exactly canceled by the control signal.
+If the term $\boldsymbol{F_x}(\boldsymbol{x}-\boldsymbol{x}_0)$, or some approximation of this is sought to be included, it is not clear how $\Delta \boldsymbol{x} $ in Eq. \eqref{eq_extact_INDI_control_law} should be chosen. \citet{Wang2019} proposed to use $\Delta \boldsymbol{x} = \boldsymbol{\dot{x}}(t-\Delta t) \Delta t$ with $\Delta t$ chosen as the sample time.
+However, because the actuator command, Eq. \eqref{eq_extact_INDI_control_law}, will not be instantaneously reached by the actuator, due to the actuator dynamics, the $\boldsymbol{F}_x(\boldsymbol{x}-\boldsymbol{x}_0)$ term in the $\boldsymbol{y}^{(r)}$ dynamics of Eq. \eqref{eq:taylor_exp} will not be exactly canceled by the control signal $u(t)$.
 The resulting stability properties of the INDI control law are unclear, neither is it clear what was neglected from the Taylor expansion.

-Now, we can specify desired error dynamics in $y$ and derive the required virtual control.
-For example assume the desired error dynamics to be given by \eqref{eq_system_ed}, then
+The virtual control $\boldsymbol{\nu}$ in Eq. \eqref{eq_INDI_control_law_classic}, is derived by specifying the desired error dynamics in $\boldsymbol{y}$.
+Usually, the desired error dynamics are specified by Eq. \eqref{eq_system_ed}, such that the virtual control is given by